Ann wins the nonrepetitive game over four letters and the erase-repetition game over six letters: Ann wins the erase-repetition game over 6 letters

-where the last inequality relies on the fact that $\phi(v)$ cannot be the last letter $l(v)$ of $v$ by the rules of the hard game.
+where the last inequality relies on the fact that $\phi(v)$ cannot be the last letter $\ell(v)$ of $v$ by the rules of the hard game.
 By Lemma \ref{bycomputer}, we deduce that the contribution of the extensions of any word $v\in S_n$ to $\widehat{G}$ is at least $\alpha C_{\minsuff(v)}$.
 We sum the contributions over $S_n$ to obtain

 Let us now bound $F$.
 For all $i$, let $F_{i}$ be the set of words from $F$ that end with a $2^-$-power of period $i$.
-Clearly, $F= \cup_{i\ge1} F_{i}$ and
+Clearly, $F= \bigcup_{i\ge1} F_{i}$ and

-Let us now upper-bound the $\widehat{F_{i}}$ separately depending on the parity of $i$.
+Let us now upper-bound the $\widehat{F_{i}}$ separately depending on the magnitude and the parity of $i$.

-\paragraph{Case $i \le p$ :} For the sake of contradiction suppose that there is a word $v$ in $F_i$.
+\paragraph{Case $i \le p$} For the sake of contradiction suppose that there is a word $v$ in $F_i$.
 Let $u$ be the shortest $2^-$-power that is a suffix of $v$.
 Then $|u|\le p$ and $u$ is the prefix of a minimal-square, which implies that $u$ belongs to $\minsuff$.
 Hence $u$ is a suffix of $\minsuff(v)$.
 There exists a letter $a$ such that $\minsuff(v)a$ is a minimal square and by equation \eqref{eqpassage}, $C_v=0$.
 This is a contradiction since it implies that $v$ is not good and $F_i$ contains only good words.
 Thus $|F_i|=0$ and $\widehat{F_i}=0$.

-\paragraph{Case $i = 2j+1\ge p+1$ :} Any word $u\in F_{i}$ ends with a $2^-$-power of period $2j+1$, so the last $2j$ letters are uniquely determined by the remaining prefix.
-Removing the last $2j$ letters corresponds to erasing between $j$ and $2j$ moves, so the corresponding prefix belongs to $\cup_{i=j}^{2j} S_{n+1-i}$.
-Hence, $|F_{2j+1}|\le \sum_{i=j}^{2j}|S_{n+1-i}|$ which implies
+\paragraph{Case $i \in \{2j, 2j+1\}\ge p+1$} Any word $u\in F_{i}$ ends with a $2^-$-power of period $2j+1$, so the last $2j$ letters are uniquely determined by the remaining prefix.
+Removing the last $2j$ letters corresponds to erasing between $j$ and $2j$ moves, so the corresponding prefix belongs to $\bigcup_{k=j}^{2j} S_{n+1-k}$.
+Hence, $|F_{2j+1}|\le \sum_{k=j}^{2j}|S_{n+1-k}|$ which implies

-\paragraph{Case $i = 2j\ge p+1$ :}Any word $u\in F_{i}$ ends with a $2^-$-power of period $2j$, so the last $2j-1$ letters are uniquely determined by the remaining prefix.
-Since the last letter was played by Ann then the $2j$-th letter from the end of the word was played by Ben and is uniquely determined by the previous prefix (and the strategy of Ben).
-Thus, the last $2j$ letters of the word are uniquely determined by the remaining prefix that belongs to $\cup_{i=j}^{2j} S_{n+1-i}$.
-Hence, $|F_{2j}|\le\sum_{i=j}^{2j}|S_{n+1-i}|$ which implies
+\paragraph{Case $i \in 2j+1\ge p+1$}Any word $u\in F_{i}$ ends with a $2^-$-power of period $2j$, so the last $2j-1$ letters are uniquely determined by the remaining prefix.
+In particular, the last $2(j-1)$ letters are uniquely determined by the remaining prefix.
+Now, with the same argument as in the previous case, we obtain